Managing Withdrawal Symptoms from Heroin

 The use of these medications is provided in tandem with psychological therapy, specifically cognitive behavioral therapy (CBT).
 Generally, most MAT cases are slated for a limited duration, as these drugs can be highly addictive, and abused, too.

-The Treatment Specialist is exactly that, a group of addiction specialists who can assess your personal treatment needs and then locate the perfect treatment program for you.
-The specialists are well-versed in identifying the unique needs of each individual and matching those to the most appropriate treatment provider.
+The Treatment Specialist will connect you with a treatment center that offers specialists who are well-versed in identifying the unique needs of each individual and matching those to the most appropriate treatment provider.
 Let our experts take the guessing and busy work out of the search for quality treatment.
-For a free assessment, insurance check, and treatment locator service, contact The Treatment Specialist today at (866) 644-7911.
+For a free assessment, insurance check call (866) 644-7911.